hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - process can be iterative with repeated movement
             - between adjescent stages
         - documentation from each stage
-            - used to produce system documentation
+            - used to produce System documentation
             - outcomes compared with initial requirements
         -  maintainance stage can result in revisiting the design stage to restart cycle

 ### RAD

-- stages
+- stages (summarized)
     - determine user reqiurements
     - create early prototypes (function, quickly)
     - gather feedback